sestsom/stefansommarsjo.com/content/posts/living-the-dream.md

 +++

 ### Living The Dream.
 Fired up the DAW and started a new project feeling inspired.
-Problem is that I get easily bored :-).
+Problem is that I get easily bored.